-Transactional Analysis is a theory developed by Dr. Eric Berne in the 1950s.
-Originally trained in psychoanalysis, Berne wanted a theory which could be understood and available to everyone and began to develop what came to be called Transactional Analysis (TA).
-Transactional Analysis is a social psychology and a method to improve communication.
-The theory outlines how we have developed and treat ourselves, how we relate and communicate with others, and offers suggestions and interventions which will enable us to change and grow.
-Transactional Analysis is underpinned by the philosophy that:
+Transactional Analysis was developed by Dr. Eric Berne in the 1950's.
+Originally trained in psychoanalysis, Berne wanted a theory which could be understood and available to everyone.
+He developed a model that is a social psychology and a theory of personality.
+It outlines how we have developed into who we are, how we relate and communicate with others and offers suggestions and interventions which will enable us to change and grow.
+The underlying philosophy of TA is one of self-respect, mutual respect and caring and which is underpinned by the belief that:

 - people can change

 - we all have a right to be in the world and be accepted

 Once slighted as a simplistic model, TA is now gathering worldwide attention.
 It originally suffered much from the popularised writings in the 1960’s.
 Also, summarised explanations, such as this, which can necessarily only touch briefly on some of the concepts in TA, led some readers to believe that there was very little to the theory.
 Many did not realise how long and complex TA training is.
 However, more and more people are taking the 4 / 5 year part-time training courses to qualify and, increasingly, universities are accrediting these courses for masters degrees.
 Today there is greater understanding of TA and it is a truly international theory relating to a diverse range of cultures.
 Theoretical concepts within the TA world are constantly being challenged and developed making it a rich dynamic process.
 Therefore TA continues to develop and change, paralleling the processes we encourage in ourselves and others.